abelje/raytracer/notes.md

 - to test time elapsed use:
 (will probably have to use "cd cmake-build-debug" first to change directory) \
 perf stat -e cpu-clock ./test-materials.exe

+Use perf record ./cmake-build-debug/test-materials-parser.exe  input perf report for stats

+### Making materials
+To make a material, you need a name for the material, color, and what it is emitting.
+The easiest example is diffuse:

+## Parser
+./cmake-build-debug/test-materials-parser.exe  input

+Problem with colors: Too saturated, use numbers from 0 to 1